reactjs/react.dev/content/docs/accessibility.md

 - [WebAIM - Skip Navigation Links](http://webaim.org/techniques/skipnav/)

-Also use landmark elements and roles, such as `<main>` and `<aside>`, to demarcate page regions as assistive technology allow the user to quickly navigate to these sections.
+Also use landmark elements and roles, such as `<main />` and `<aside />`, to demarcate page regions as assistive technology allow the user to quickly navigate to these sections.

 Read more about the use of these elements to enhance accessibility here: